denisbosire/primary-categories/readme.md

 ## Possible improvements:
 ~~I'm aware that there are several improvements I could make, for instance, add an inspector control to select which primary category to display in the post block, number of posts etc.~~

+Add a disabled option on the category selector, currently only works if you have more than two primary categories to choose from
 Perhaps add a custom post type selector to support CPTs.

 Add CSS styles